 Local police agencies have federal grants which dedicate funding to send out officers specifically assigned to target drunk drivers on the weekends and during holidays.
-The DUI arrest can also come about as a result of an accident investigation, or a motor vehicle stop for something as simple as forgetting to have your headlights on or for crossing the double yellow line, tinted windows or for failure to signal a lane change.
+The DUI arrest can also come about as a result of an accident investigation or a motor vehicle stop for something as simple as forgetting to have your headlights on or for crossing the double yellow line, tinted windows, or for failure to signal a lane change.
 An essential element of the DUI stop is that the officer needs to have reasonable suspicion to pull you over.
-This means that you need to have committed some form of moving violation in his presence - or - someone must have called in a report of you driving erratically to 911.Upon pulling you over the Police officer is trained to begin to look for telltale signs of intoxication which would justify her to begin a DUI investigation.
+This means that you need to have committed some form of moving violation in his presence - or - someone must have called in a report of you driving erratically to 911.Upon pulling you over, the police officer is trained to begin to look for telltale signs of intoxication, which would justify her to start a DUI investigation.

-If you are pulled over and feel that you have been drinking you should be aware that you have the right to remain silent and you do not have to answer any questions.
+If you are pulled over and feel that you have been drinking, you should be aware that you have the right to remain silent, and you do not have to answer any questions.
 Do not consent to any police searches of your vehicle or bags or containers within your vehicle.
 Always ask to speak to an attorney before you answer any questions.
-Upon initial contact, the Police officer will usually attempt to find some evidence or indication that you are intoxicated - that they smelled the odor of alcohol - that you fumbled and had difficulty in providing your license and registration - that your speech was slurred, - even worse that he found you sleeping behind the wheel - etc. This is the pretext that allows the Officer to then ask you to step out of the car and ask you to perform field sobriety tests.
+Upon initial contact, the police officer will usually attempt to find some evidence or indication that you are intoxicated - that they smelled the odor of alcohol - that you fumbled and had difficulty in providing your license and registration - that your speech was slurred, - even worse that he found you sleeping behind the wheel - etc. This is the pretext that allows the officer to ask you then to step out of the car and ask you to perform field sobriety tests.

 You do not have to engage in field sobriety tests.
 You can simply refuse to participate.
 You have the right to remain silent.
 Most people do not realize that the field sobriety test is stacked against you.
 It is a negatively scoring test.
 You are not given credit for things that you do properly.
-Also, no one is there to make sure that the officer is doing this test properly which is usually being done in the dark on the side of the road with flashing police strobe lights (hardly an ideal situation).
-The officer who is giving you the test may not be properly explaining to you how to do it and he is the same person grading your results.
-Many people are too old or sick to perform field sobriety tests even when totally sober.
-Of course, the Police do not give you this information.
-If you are reading this article you have probably already received a summons to appear at a court date.
-Do not worry, there is a way out of your situation.
-It is not too late to resolve this situation, contact a Stamford DUI lawyer today to schedule a free initial consultation to review your case.
-If you fail the field sobriety test then the officer will have probable cause to arrest you for the charge of DUI and will place you under arrest and transport you to the Police station to attempt to administer a chemical test to determine your blood alcohol content.The Breath/Chemical Test
+Also, no one is there to make sure that the officer is doing this test properly, which is usually being done in the dark on the side of the road with flashing police strobe lights (hardly an ideal situation).
+The officer who is giving you the test may not be properly explaining to you how to do it, and he is the same person grading your results.
+Many people are too old or sick to perform field sobriety tests even when sober.
+Of course, the police do not give you this information.

+It is not too late to resolve this situation, contact a Connecticut DUI lawyer today to schedule a free initial consultation to review your case.
+If you fail the field sobriety test then the officer will have probable cause to arrest you for the charge of DUI and will place you under arrest and transport you to the police station to attempt to administer a chemical test to determine your blood alcohol content.The Breath/Chemical Test

 You have the absolute right to contact a Connecticut DUI attorney before you make the decision to submit to a chemical test.
-Under Connecticut law there is implied consent to a chemical test following an arrest for a DUI.
-This means that once you are placed under arrest you are under a legal obligation to submit to a chemical test or you will face a 45 days license suspension and the requirement to place an ignition interlock device in your vehicle for a period of one year.
+Under Connecticut law, there is implied consent to a chemical test following an arrest for a DUI.
+This means that once you are placed under arrest, you are under a legal obligation to submit to a chemical test, or you will face a 45 days license suspension and the requirement to place an ignition interlock device in your vehicle for a period of one year.
 The police officer is under a legal obligation to:

 - Read you your Constitutional rights;